Rudramani1/BARRACKS/README.md

  ```
  This command will launch the app on `http://localhost:5174`

- You can directly copy and paste this into your `README.md`.
-Let me know if you want this merged with the earlier full README!
  ## 🧰 Tech Stack

  - *Frontend*: React + TypeScript + Vite